-A brand new Tom Stoppard play titled Leopoldstadt, which is described as 'likely his most personal play', is set to open at the Wyndham's Theatre in January 2020 directed by Patrick Marber.
+A brand new Tom Stoppard play titled Leopoldstadt, which is described as 'likely his most personal play', is set to reopen at the Wyndham's Theatre from August 2021, directed by Patrick Marber.

-The play will be produced by Sonia Friedman, and opens in January 2020.
+The play will be produced by Sonia Friedman, and made its world premiere in January 2020.